CDCgov/prime-reportstream/prime-router/docs/design/design/context-resource-design.md

 the resource that is the result of this condition `%resource.result.resolve() | %service.supportingInfo.resolve().where(specimen.exists().not())`.
-However, to do this, we are needing to set the observation constant to the value of the contezt resource.
+However, to do this, we are needing to set the observation constant to the value of the context resource.
 This is a problematic workaround because this piece of code isn't actually working how you might expect it to.
 Currently, if there are 5 items in`%resource.result.resolve()` and 2 items in `%service.supportingInfo.resolve().where(specimen.exists().not())`, the `resourceIndex` will go up to 7.
 The `observation` expression will be invalid when `resultIndex` is 6 or 7 since